 She winked out of the corner of her eye and said in a low voice, ‘Get to the top of Mt Aspiring before me, I’ll fuck you.’

 I’d never found anyone as competitive as me til I met Mya.
 We were obsessed with one-upping each other.
-A dancer since the age of four, Mya was two inches taller than me, even without high heels, which she put on at least once a week when she dragged me to another social where old people would eat us with their eyes.
-We’d drive up to her dad’s yacht club suck oysters out of the shell and swish massive glasses of chardonnay.
-Then the next night she’d have boxfit with a couple of the girls from our rheumatology group and go clubbing afterwards and I’d limp after her, drunk on exhaustion, and watch in a corner with folded arms while she zig-zagged on stage, her huge hips bumping against her friends.
-There were only 168 hours in each week but she seemed to fit in 50 hours of tramping, 50 hours volunteer hearing and vision checks on poor kids in the ghetto, 50 hours partying and fine dining, not to mention 50 hours networking with the silverbacks so she would have her first hospital career lined up after she graduated.
+A dancer since the age of four, Mya was two inches taller than me, even without high heels, which she put on at least once a week when she dragged me to another social.
+We’d drive up to her dad’s yacht club and suck oysters out of the shell and swish massive glasses of chardonnay.
+Then the next night she’d have boxfit with a couple of the girls from our rheumatology group and go clubbing afterwards and I’d limp behind her, unable to match her shot-for-shot, and watch in a corner with folded arms while she zig-zagged on stage, her huge hips bumping against her friends.
+There were only 168 hours in each week but she seemed to fit in 50 hours of tramping, 50 hours volunteer hearing and vision checks on poor kids in the ghetto, 50 hours partying and fine dining, not to mention 50 hours networking with the old boys so she would have her first hospital career lined up after she graduated.
 Lined up before me.
 That’s what it was all about with Mya.
 She liked me cause I was a threat she could stay ahead of.

-First time we kissed was with blue, hard lips on the summit of Mt Aspiring, shivering and trying to hear each other over screeching wind that sucked the flapping jackets off our skin.
+First time we kissed was with blue, numb lips on the summit of Mt Aspiring, shivering, trying to find each other over screeching wind that sucked the flapping jackets off our skin.
 We had sex in a longdrop toilet buzzing with flies as soon as we got back to the hut where we’d left all the other med students who couldn’t keep up.
-Every other time we made love after that, there were three of us present: Mya, me, plus an enhancer, some tingly lubricant or a bottle of Schnapps or a pill or a canister of nitrous oxide she’d smuggled in her pussy.
+Every other time we made love after that, there were three of us present: Mya, me, plus an enhancer, some tingly lubricant or a bottle of Schnapps or a pill or a canister of nitrous oxide she’d smuggled from work in her pussy.

 ‘Babe,’ I gasped, clutching the white sheet against my heaving chest, ‘Oh my God.
 That’s gotta be the best shit on the planet.’